Bråvalla Festival 2013 - The review

 The main attraction, just like day one was on the main stage in the form of Green Day, who in their own punkish rock thing showed why they are more a big festival band than a small stage band with Billie Joe Armstrong running like a mad man around the stage and thoroughly enjoying himself and at the same time entertaining the crowd in any way possible.
 They played the longest set at the festival and they kept it all together throughout.
 They even gave away a guitar and had people from the audience up on stage.
 Clearly one of the brightest shining performances of the festival.

 Rounding up the evening was a battle between Armin van Buuren from Holland and the Swedish electronica band Maskinen.
 Maskinen's performance was a relentless high-speed thrashing of the crowd on the White Stage (a big White tent) while Armin van Buuren showed why a DJ can be just as exciting and exhilarating as a live band with massive lasers and visuals lighting up the sky for miles.

 Day 3 - The Highlights

 Rain, Rain, and even more Pain.
 The mud and fatigue fest had begun and now it was an all-in endurance race to the finish and what a brilliant day to end the Bråvalla Festival 2013.

 The local Bob Marley inspired reggae-band Kalle Baah worked for the crowds on the Green stage and showed why Blacka Rasta (A highly local variant of Rastafari) is so good and crowd-pleasing with tracks like "Ugly Girls", "Små svarta änglar", "You Are My Angel" and "Cloak & Dagger".
-Kalle Baah is the Swedish equivalent to UB40 from the UK and since the formation in the 1970s continuously played and released records.
+Kalle Baah is the Swedish equivalent to UB40 from the UK and since its formation in the 1970s continuously played and released records.